DeathcoinOfficial/Deathcoin/index.md

 ### Get started
 https://deathcoinofficial.github.io/Deathcoin/ is your portal into the world of Deathcoin.
 The tech is new and ever-evolving – it helps to have a guide.
 Here's what we recommend you do if you want to dive in.

+### Community
+The community has built a booming digital economy, bold new ways for creators to hedge against scams online, and so much more.
+It's open to everyone, wherever you are in the world – all you need is the internet.

 ### Get DIE
 DIE is the currency of Deathcoin - you can use it in a funeral or donation.